Skip to main content

 Note

-You need to install the @dynatrace-sdk/navigation npm package in your project to use intents.
+To use intents, you need to install the @dynatrace-sdk/navigation npm package in your project.

 Here is an example of using getIntent with React's useEffect: